 Early Head Start

 Early Head Start (EHS) home-based services provide weekly visits lasting approximately 1.5 hours in your home, which focus on enjoying your role as a parent, developing the necessary skills to enhance your child’s development, behavior management supports, day-to-day concerns, and parenting information.
 Socialization events are also held 2 times per month offering fun and educational activities for the enrolled child and their family.
 This program is year-round and free for pregnant women and children ages 0-3 years, who meet specific criteria.
 Early Head Start is operated by Community Action of Allegan County.
 Interest in Early Head Start center-based services can be requested through their Contact Us page.

 Early On Michigan offers early intervention services for infants and toddlers, birth to three years of age, with developmental delay(s) and/or disabilities, and their families.
 Research has shown that by addressing delays early on – especially between birth and age 3 – we can more effectively impact a child’s development, even into adulthood.
 Don’t worry.
 But don’t wait.

-If you think that your child’s growth, learning, or social skills are not the same as those of other children the same age, the sooner you check it out the better.
+If you think that your child’s growth, learning, or social skills are not the same as those of other children the same age, the sooner you get it checked out the better.
 Call Early On® Michigan.
 We’ll talk with you and refer you to an Early On Coordinator close to your home.
-Your Coordinator can also give you information on things that you can do to help your child grow and learn.
-We want your child to have a Great Start in life.
+Your Coordinator can also give you information on things you can do to help your child grow and learn.
+We want your child to have a great start in life.
 Call us.
 We’re here to help.